necro50n3/livelierpokemon/README.md

 - Ball Fetch: Will retrieve an Owner's Poke Ball that failed to capture a Pokemon
 - Fire Types / Sudowoodo / Bonsly: Will escape to shade during rain and thunderstorm
-- Bad Dreams: Players who sleep nearby will wake up and take damage
-- Nosepass: Will naturally face 0,0
+- Bad Dreams: Players who sleep nearby will wake up and take damage ~~- Nosepass: Will naturally face 0,0~~ This is in the base mod now
 - Unaware: The Pokemon will take fixed damage from an attacker no matter their weapon
-- Lightning Rod: If lightning strikes nearby it will be redirected to the Pokemon and have no effect.
+- Lightning Rod: If lightning strikes nearby it will be redirected to the Pokemon and have no effect
+- Abra: Will randomly teleport around

 ## Other
 Vanilla Minecraft mechanics modified to incorporate Cobblemon.
-- Golurk: You can craft Golurk using Oxidized Copper Blocks the same way you would build an Iron Golem.
+- Golurk: You can craft Golurk using Oxidized Copper Blocks the same way you would build an Iron Golem
-- Creepers: Creepers flee from cat Pokemon.
+- Creepers: Creepers flee from cat Pokemon
+- Mining: Mining in the overworld has a small chance to spawn a Geodude